 I receive a lot of reader questions in my email.
 You guys ask some of the best questions!
 I read every email and answer as many as I possibly can.

-Often you have the same or similar questions, so I thought it would be best to answer some of your questions here in a post.
+Often readers have the same or similar questions, so I thought it would be best to answer some of your questions here in a post.
 I have tried to pick questions that are representative of common questions and/or frustrations.
-All posts you read here on the blog are created based on a reader’s question and/or comment.
-The questions below do not typically require a full post.

 Be sure to consider that siblings born out of wedlock could have had different fathers.

 DNA and genetic genealogy has opened up new avenues of research of the illegitimate ancestor.
-Your research won’t be complete without utilizing DNA testing.
-AncestryDNA and FamilyTreeDNA are both great testing companies.
+Usually your genealogy research will not be complete without utilizing DNA testing.
+AncestryDNA , MyHeritage DNA and FamilyTreeDNA are great testing options.

-You might also be interested in Determining An Illegitimate Ancestor’s Parents .
+Find more details in the post: Determining An Illegitimate Ancestor’s Parents .

 Perhaps one of the most common theme of genealogy questions involves finding – or not – finding birth and death records for an ancestor.
 Often I see researchers searching for records that do not exist.
 For example, birth certificates and death certificates are fairly modern records.
 NC did not require the use of birth certificates until 1913 and even then compliance was inconsistent until the WWI.